-supplying dry land with water by means of ditches etc
+supplying dry land with water by artificial means

 That sweeping second hand was the

 irrigation machine, a pipe more than a thousand feet long that delivered a steady rain of water, fertilizer, and pesticide to the potato plants.

 of or relating to or caused by a poison

 The chemical is so